AlecRust/dotfiles/README.md

 5. Set up other apps

     - Remove "Center Third" and record that shortcut as "Almost Maximize"
+    - Update Sourcetree "Diff" settings to use Kaleidoscope diff tool and Fira Code 12pt font
     - Install Sonos S2 app